tilemill-project/tilemill/_posts/docs/0201-01-01-win-install.md

 4. Select the new machine in VirtualBox and boot it by clicking the **Start** button.
 5. You will be greeted with an Ubuntu login screen.
 Login with the username "ubuntu" and password "ubuntu".
 3. Start TileMill by choosing **Applications > Graphics > TileMill** from the menu.
+4. Open the **Firefox Web Browser** inside the virtual machine and navigate to http://localhost:8889.

 You can share data files with the virtual machine using a [VirtualBox shared folder](http://blogs.oracle.com/tao/entry/virtual_box_shared_folder_between) or with a tool like [Dropbox](http://dropbox.com).